 The Geography element of the trip is intended to enhance the students’ knowledge and understanding of coastal Geography, to explore ways of managing the impact of visitors to natural areas and to develop practical geographical skills such as measuring beach profiles, longshore drift and erosion.
 Various individual and group challenge activities build on the programme’s core aims of developing leadership, teamwork and self-confidence.

-Following the end of their formal examinations in the Summer term, our Year 8’s will this year be heading to San Sebastian in Spain; world famous for its beaches and beautiful location in the Bay of Biscay.
+Following the end of their formal examinations in the Summer term, our Year 8’s will this year be heading to San Sebastian in Spain (COVID travel restrictions permitting); world famous for its beaches and beautiful location in the Bay of Biscay.
 The Basque country has a huge amount to offer and our Year 8’s will enjoy variety of activities ranging from pelota, surfing and beach days to Pintxos tasting, city visits and climbing the Col d’Ibardin on the French Spanish border.
 This fantastic adventure will provide a fun-filled and relaxing experience for the children as they prepare to leave Heath Mount and move on to their future schools.
 A wonderful opportunity to relax and enjoy!